Lucasvmarangoni/logella/readme.md

 Handles HTTP error responses with a cleaner syntax.
 - Depends on the errs package from the logella library.

+**Attention**: The errs.Error struct has a Message field, but in the response package, this field is only included in logs, not in the response body sent to the client.
+To include a custom message in the response body, use the Msg(msg string) method provided by the response.Response struct.

 <a href="#new">**New**</a>: Creates a new Response instance from an error.
 Wrap your error with a status code using errs.Wrap.

 <a href="#parameters-methods">**Log**</a>: Sets a log message to be included in the application log.
 Should come after Req and User, if present.

+<a href="#parameters-methods">**Msg**</a>: Sets a custom message to be included in the response body.

 <a href="#parameters-methods">**Req**</a>: Adds the request ID to the response.>